What could a swap look like using the ME BESS GB Index?

 This article is the follow up to that workshop, and contains the draft Heads of Terms that could be used in conjunction with an ISDA arrangement to contract such a swap.

-It also shows the advantages in using the ME BESS GB index as a floating leg for a swap, as opposed to using the Day-Ahead spread.
-Basis risk is reduced.
+It also shows the advantages in using one of the ME BESS GB indices as a floating leg for a swap, as opposed to using the Day-Ahead spread.
+With the ME BESS GB 2h index as the floating leg, mean basis risk is £5.7k/MW/year for one asset - five times lower than the £29.5k/MW/year if a TB2 Day-ahead swap is used instead.

 A swap could be used as an alternative way of financing an asset